 Like most out-of-work actors, I moved here to the city and found a job waiting tables.
 Since then I’ve spent the past 16 years balancing two parallel careers — one in the arts, and the other in hospitality.
 In time I transitioned from performing to directing to producing to writing, which is what I do now.
 I have a full time collaborator, and together Roseberry & Klose are hard at work on two original musicals and a musical short film titled “STILL HERE.”
 The interesting thing is, for a long time I worked hard to keep those two worlds separate.

 WHEN DID IT ALL COME TOGETHER?

-I now shoot all over the city, capturing food for restaurants, managing their digital marketing strategy, as well as shooting actor headshots.
+I now shoot all over the city, capturing food for restaurants, managing their digital marketing strategy, as well as shooting actor headshots in my studio in Brooklyn.
 These days I believe it’s important for individuals and companies to think of themselves as brands.
 It all starts by answering this one question: “What are the stories only you can tell?”
-That means figure out what sets you apart from the competition, and being able to communicate that clearly to an audience.
+That means figuring out what sets you apart from the competition, and being able to communicate that clearly to an audience.

 PREPPING FOR HEADSHOTS